mikedilger/email-format/README.md

 * Minimal copying of data
 * Implements `email` crate's `SendableEmail`, and so it works with the `lettre` crate.

+## Limitations

+The parser is not sufficient for parsing incoming emails.
+RFC 5322 specifically requires such parsers to recognize obsolete syntax.
+For generation of emails, obsolete syntax is not necessary, and usage of such is obsoleted by the RFC.

 ## History

 This project was inspired by the earlier [email](https://github.com/niax/rust-email) crate,